The Canada Life Assurance Company™, Canada’s first life insurance company, began in 1847 in Hamilton, Ontario.

 Canada Life acquires the Canadian individual insurance operations of New York Life and the individual insurance operations of Manulife Financial in the United Kingdom.

 Canada Life opens the first transatlantic link to carry computer, voice, teletype and facsimile transmissions.

 A.H.
 Lemmon, Canada Life’s thirteenth president, adopts automated data processing.
 The advanced technology allows the company to process data more quickly and efficiently than ever before.

 A change in government legislation allows Canada Life to become a mutual company – or a private company owned by clients or policyholders – as founder Hugh C. Baker had originally envisioned.

 The weather beacon that was placed atop of Canada Life's University Avenue home office was the brainchild of former VP Jack Adams and continues to stand as a symbol of the company's strength, integrity and innovation.
 Lights attached to a support tower indicate variations in temperature, while a beacon light at the top forecasts approaching weather systems.
 The forecast from Environment Canada is used to update the lights four times daily.

 Canada Life’s head office opens for business on University Avenue in Toronto.

 Construction begins on a new Canada Life head office.
 The 18-month project in downtown Toronto provides steady employment for tradesmen during the first and hardest year of the Great Depression.

-Leighton McCarthy takes over as president after Herbert Coplin Cox retires.
+Leighton McCarthy (pictured above) takes over as president after Herbert Coplin Cox retires.
 McCarthy continues Canada Life’s prudent investment strategy during the Great Depression.
 The company makes cash surrenders available, provides loans against policies, helps farmers stay on their land and does not lay off any staff.
 Later, McCarthy serves as Canada’s first ambassador to the United States.